This page details our selection process for this project. For a look at the installation process, please click here.

 - The new gyro is a 3-axis system versus the boat’s original 2-axis system.
 Simply explained, the new gyro gathers a greater amount of information to read the boat’s movement much more precisely than the old setup giving more feedback to the electronic brain that tells the fins how to react.
 We were told this would improve the ride, especially in a following or quartering sea (which is where OLOH needs the most help).

 - The new digital controller allows for a great deal more fine-tuning to better adapt the fins’ movement to our boat’s characteristics and has many setting options (versus our original system’s ability to only adjust sensitivity and trim).
 The new system can also be easily interfaced with OLOH’s electronics network to receive even more information (speed and position) to further enhance stability.
 A note for anyone with nearly any brand of fin stabilization looking to improve overall performance… WESMAR’s new, state-of-the-art electronic gyro and controller is a relatively easy, low-impact upgrade that is definitely worth looking into.

-WESMAR has been wonderful to deal with and tremendously helpful from our first contact with them, connecting us with their distributor in Fort Lauderdale who reached out immediately to discuss our situation and make recommendations.
+WESMAR was wonderful to deal with and tremendously helpful from our first contact with them, connecting us with their distributor in Fort Lauderdale who reached out immediately to discuss our situation and make recommendations.
 We were then connected with Jim Monroe at Yacht Equipment and Parts in Fort Lauderdale whose team is WESMAR factory-trained and very well versed in their stabilizers having installed and serviced them for nearly twenty-five years.
 That’s the kind of experience you want on a job like this.
-Jim is a stand-up guy who has been a pleasure to work with, extremely knowledgeable and most generous with his time, getting on board OLOH to assess our current setup and answering any questions we’ve had.
+Jim is a stand-up guy who has been a pleasure to work with, extremely knowledgeable and most generous with his time, getting on board OLOH to assess our former setup and answering any questions we’ve had.
 After a great deal of research and deliberation we were confident that, on balance, this was the right decision for us.